johannschopplich/kirby-headless/README.md

 ### 🗂 JSON Templates

 Return JSON from your templates instead of HTML for full control over the response shape, with built-in `__template__` and `__sitemap__` endpoints.
-Or enable `headless.globalRoutes` to serve every page as JSON through one catch-all route.
+Or enable `headless.globalRoutes` to serve every page as JSON through one catch-all route, where an `X-Language` header picks the language for a path that carries no prefix.

 ```php
 // site/templates/about.php